ashtonhess/ParserProjectCS4450/README.md

 ```

 ## Output
 This is the full output tree.
-A broken up version is provided below which may be a little easier to view.
+A broken up version is provided below which is much easier to view.
 Download the photo and zoom in to see the details.

 ![parseTreeWHOLE](https://user-images.githubusercontent.com/79738205/146495770-9853985f-34a1-4464-be4a-2c6a718eb2ba.png)